Infiniti Q45

-The Infiniti Q45 is a full-size, rear-drive, five-passenger luxury sedan (F-segment in Europe) marketed as the Core product of Infiniti, Nissan's luxury division — across three generations spanning model years 1989-2006.

-The first generation Q45 (1989–1999) was based on the Nissan President; the second (1997–2000) and third (2002–2006) generations were rebadged variants of Nissan's Japanese Domestic Market Nissan Cima.
-Infiniti discontinued the Q45 after the 2006 model year.
+The Infiniti Q45 is a full-size luxury sedan (F-segment in Europe) that was marketed by the Infiniti division of Nissan from the 1990 to 2006 model years.
+The inaugural product line and flagship sedan of the brand, the Q45 competed directly against the Acura Legend and Lexus LS 400, as multiple Japanese automobile manufacturers began to establish dedicated luxury-vehicle brands in North America during the late 1980s.

+As with the Lexus LS, the Q45 also competed against the BMW 7-Series and Mercedes-Benz S-Class, matching them closely in size.
+Three generations of the model line were produced.
+The first generation (G50; 1990–1996) was developed specifically for Infiniti; a long-wheelbase version with Nissan President was developed from it.
+The second generation (Y33; 1997–2000) became a rebranded version of the Nissan Cima (a longer-wheelbase version of the Nissan Cedric/Gloria).
+The third and final generation (F50; 2002–2006) was again derived from the Cima, again sharing a platform with the President.

+After the 2006 model year, Infiniti discontinued the Q45 as it shifted its strategy towards higher-performance vehicles, with the Nissan Fuga-based Infiniti M becoming its new flagship sedan.
+In 2013, Infiniti revised its branding, with all of its cars adopting the Q from the Q45 (SUVs, becoming QX), with engine-displacement nomenclature replaced by a two-digit number relative to its place in the Infiniti model range.

+From 1989 to 2006, Nissan produced the Infiniti Q45 in its Kaminokawa, Tochigi facility.

 First generation (G50; 1989)

-The first generation Q45 came to market in 1989 as a 1990 model with a high-output 4.5 L VH45DE DOHC 32V V8 engine rated at 278 hp and 292 lbft in North American trim.
+The first generation Q45 came to market in August 1989 as a 1990 model with a high-output 4.5-liter VH45DE DOHC 32V V8 engine rated at 278 hp and 292 lbft in North American trim.
 All Q45s included a viscous limited-slip differential and a multi-link suspension at the front and rear.
 Nissan chose to position it as a luxurious performance sedan, installing technology that would achieve this purpose, and used the letter "Q" from the western tradition of the Q-car meant to imply that its unassuming appearance hid its performance capabilities.
 At launch, the sedan had a single option, the Touring Package, which added Nissan's Super HICAS four-wheel steering system, a decklid spoiler, and alloy wheels.

-In Japan, it was marketed as the Nissan Infiniti Q45, and was exclusive to Nissan Prince Store locations, as its platform twin the President was exclusive to Nissan Store locations.
+In Japan, it was sold as the Nissan Infiniti Q45 beginning in November 1989.
+The model was exclusive to Nissan Prince Store locations, as its later platform twin the President was exclusive to Nissan Store locations.
 The G50 chassis continued in production in Japan until 2002 as the President in both regular and extended wheelbase versions.
 The Japanese version had many options that never appeared on the North American G50.
 The Infiniti Q45 was positioned above the Y31 Cima, but below the President.